TG9541/stm8ef/README.md

 The main differences between STM8S003F3P6 and STM8S105C6T6 (*STM8S Discovery*) are:

-* UART1 instead of UART2
 * 8 KiB Flash instead of 32 KiB
 * 1 KiB RAM instead of 2 KiB
-* 128 or 640 bytes EEPROM (STM8S103F3) instead of 1 KiB
+* 128 bytes EEPROM instead of 1 KiB (the STM8S103F3 has 640 bytes)
 * reduced set of GPIO and other peripherals

-Support for other STM8S devices depends on the future availability of boards for testing.
+* UART1 instead of UART2

 ## Board support:

 There is board suport for some easily available "Chinese gadgets".
-For details, refer to [STM8S-Value-Line-Gadgets](https://github.com/TG9541/stm8ef/wiki/STM8S-Value-Line-Gadgets) in the Wiki.
+For details, refer to [STM8S-Value-Line-Gadgets][WG1] in the Wiki.

 * `BOARD_CORE` STM8S003F3 core, most extra feature words disabled
 * `BOARD_MINDEV` STM8S103F3 low cost "minimum development board"